Fabrifio/gravity-glitch-net/README.md

 ### Download Link
 https://mega.nz/file/RAY2xDCC#Ky0WeV72GsHujEsWQ_w6AsS20-kKPFU9yNW9dLAdzA0

+# Repository Structure
+- `/models` is the folder containing the CNNs, BiLSTM and SLP models after training.
+- `/dataset` is the folder containing the initial dataset partitioned in four parts, each associated with glitch images with a specific time window, and the four datasets of feature vectors.

 # Execution Guide
 In order to perform the training of all the CNNs and of the BiLSTM and SLP, the execution must follow these steps: